katjad/javascript101/docs/roadmap.md

 Other skills useful to know  about in front-end development (and essential for most jobs): HTML, CSS, basic commandline, Git - we sometimes go on little side trips to cover these, especially [Git](/getting-started/git)

-I have found there is a certain back and forth between studying language concepts and then practicing, either by doing coding challenges, or building something.
+I have found there is a certain back and forth between studying language concepts and then practising, either by doing coding challenges, or building something.
 You start working through a book but then start intensely working on a project, and forget the book.. or you discover another one and start working through that.
 But perhaps other people are more consistent than me!

 Finally, here are some [fantastic roadmaps](https://github.com/kamranahmedse/developer-roadmap/blob/master/README.md) with different technologies to learn if you want to go into web development